THE MANAGERMessage to Unitholders

 - In reference to one-off compensation relating to CapitaMall Nuohemule and insurance proceeds received for CapitaMall Grand Canyon in FY 2021.

 - As at 1 October 2022.

 - By NLA.

 - Ratio of the consolidated YTD interest expense for the respective financial year reflected over weighted average borrowings on balance sheet for that financial year.

 - In accordance with the Property Funds Appendix, the aggregate leverage is calculated based on the proportionate share of total borrowings over deposited properties.

-- CLCT’s hedging policy is to hedge at least 50.0% of undistributed income into SGD and at least 60.0% of total debt to fixed interest rates.
-This excludes RMB denominated loans.
+- CLCT’s foreign exchange hedging policy is to hedge at least 50% of undistributed income into SGD.

 - Reuters, Most Chinese provinces set growth targets of above 5% in 2023, 18 January 2023.